SocialSoftwareLivingLab/socialsoftwarelivinglab.github.io/index.md

 layout: home
 ---

-S2L2 stands for Social Software Living Lab.
-It prepares students for responsible and ethical software development using modern and innovative techniques.
+<div style="text-align: justify"> S2L2 stands for Social Software Living Lab.
+Using modern and innovative techniques, it prepares students for responsible and ethical software development.
 Students act as problem solvers, using their skills to provide solutions for society.
-This way, they explore the concept of Social Software Engineering in practice when delivering social change (software) instruments for the community beyond the university.
+This way, they explore the concept of Social Software Engineering in practice when delivering social change (software) instruments for the community beyond the university. </div>